Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 The introduction of the concept of nonlocal $H$-convergence leads then to a well-defined operator topology, $\tau_{\textrm{nlH}}$, on (a subset of) $\cB(L_2(\Omega)^3)$, which is weaker than both strong operator and norm topology but incomparable to the weak operator topology.
 It can be shown that $\tau_{\textrm{nlH}}$ is \emph{not} a linear topology.
 In any case, the developed concept hinges on the vanishing of harmonic Dirichlet fields.
 It is the aim of the present article to understand the situation of when the space of harmonic Dirichlet fields is non-zero.
-Domains with existing non-zero harmonic Dirichlet fields or harmonic Neumann fields ($\ker(\grad^*)\cap\ker(\curl)$) are called \textbf{topologically nontrivial}.
+Domains with existing non-zero harmonic Dirichlet fields or harmonic Neumann fields, $\cH_N(\Omega) \coloneqq \ker(\gradc)\cap\ker(\curl)$, are called \textbf{topologically nontrivial}.
+In \cite{Picard1982,Pauly2021} for continuous, (weak) Lipschitz domains, the dimension of $\cH_N(\Omega)$ and $\cH_D(\Omega)$ has been computed in terms of the topology of $\Omega$.
+More precisely, for a bounded $\Omega$, the number of bounded components of the complement is the dimension of $\cH_D(\Omega)$, the number of `handles' is the dimension of $\cH_N(\Omega)$, see \cite[Theorem 1]{Picard1982} or \cite[Section 2]{Pauly2021} and Figure \ref{fig:hDN} for examples.